 Bar Harbor offers something for every visitor, from hiking and biking trails through Acadia National Park to kayak and canoe tours along the Mount Desert Island coastline, to Downeast clambakes and lobster served on every corner.

 Visitors to the annual Christmas Prelude celebration are in for a treat as the old-fashioned holiday spirit rings throughout town.
 In June, the Kennebunkport festival features fine art, music, and culinary events by top chefs.
-Visit the beautiful beaches, rent scooters or bikes, or take a boat ride ou tthe Kennebunk River for a sunset sail, whale watching and deep-sea fishing – you’ll find it all in the Kennebunks!
+Visit the beautiful beaches, rent scooters or bikes, or take a boat ride on the Kennebunk River for a sunset sail, whale watching, and deep-sea fishing – you’ll find it all in the Kennebunks!

 Ogunquit is one of the premier summer vacation towns in Maine.
 Appropriately named, meaning “Beautiful place by the sea” in the language of the Algonquin Indians, Ogunquit is home to 3.5 miles of beautiful sandy beach with oceanfront hotels and accommodations.

 Visitors can walk the famous Marginal Way coastal walking path that connects the center of Ogunquit to Perkins Cove, a small charming fishing village with shopping, seafood, and a working drawbridge.
 It is also a summer hotspot for lively nightlife and entertainment, with nearby Ogunquit Playhouse and top Maine dining.

 Camden is commonly referred to as the “Jewel of the Maine Coast,” and for good reason.
 Located in the Mid-Coast region, Camden is the gateway to Penobscot Bay – offering beautiful harbor views, shopping and excellent dining.